The fourth meeting of the NJ Cannabis Regulatory Commission (CRC) focused on the issues towns are having along with edibles.

 “The Commissioners have been taking great strides to meet with individuals from different categories to hear their thoughts and concerns,” Houenou said.

-She called it “truly inspiring” meetings and heartening” to set up responsible industry.
+She called it “truly inspiring” meetings and heartening” to set up a responsible industry.

-CRC Executive Director Brown, who previously led the medical cannabis program in the Department of Health (DOH), said there are about 111,000 medical patients, 4,000 caregivers, and 1,300 prescribing doctors.
+CRC Executive Director Brown said there are about 111,000 medical patients, 4,000 caregivers, and 1,300 prescribing doctors.
+He previously led the medical cannabis program in the Department of Health (DOH).

-The Commission approved proposed satellite dispensaries with Ascend opening in Fort Lee in Bergen County and Curaleaf opening in Edgewater Park and Bordentown Twp. in Burlington County.
+The Commission approved the proposed satellite dispensaries.
+Ascend is opening in Fort Lee in Bergen County.
+Curaleaf is opening in Edgewater Park and Bordentown Twp. in Burlington County.

 Interim standards for medical cannabis testing from laboratories were also approved.
 Brown noted while they’re not permanent, they should help establish third-party laboratories.
 They are based on the State of Maryland’s medical cannabis regulations.
 The lack of authorized third-party labs has been a serious issue.